 I completed my undergraduate at Trinity College Dublin reading Ancient History & Archaeology and Russian.
 I have an MSc in Palaeobotany/ Environmental Archaeology from University College London, and an MSc in Environmental Sustainability from University College Dublin, alongside my PhD.

-I currently work in renewable energy, providing ecological consultation, EIAR coordination, and project management on a range of renewable energy projects in Ireland including wind, solar, and anaerobic digestion.
+I currently work in renewable energy, providing ecological consultation, EIAR coordination, and project management on a range of renewable energy projects in Ireland including onshore wind and solar.
 My background includes research and policy roles in the public, private, and Higher Education sectors in the UK and Ireland (working at the Office of Gas and Electricity Markets-Ofgem, DEFRA, and with the Electoral Commission), as Principal Chief Technician of Biological Anthropology at the University of Cambridge, as well as specialist research and scientific work within the UK museums sector (British Museum, Museum of London).